 Service learning is an innovative way to integrate experiential learning, academic study and community service.
 It is an opportunity for students to apply what they are learning in the classroom in a community setting.
 The goal is to blend service and learning so that the service reinforces, improves and strengthens learning.
 Service learning is possible in many academic disciplines and through a broad range of courses and service experience.

 Social Sciences

-The systematic study of human behavior, including anthropology, economics, political science, psychology, and sociology.
+The systematic study of human behavior, including anthropology, development studies, economics, political science, psychology, sociology and social sciences.

 Sophomore

 A second-year student.

 Special Needs Student

 A student with a physical or learning disability.
 See 1.1.